Our Topics

 Agriculture, GMO & Animal Welfare

-With the dramatic population growth predicted by the year 2050 and the ever pressing concern of climate change, it is expected that citizens of the EU will face significant hardships in regards to food production and rural development in the coming years.
-In an effort to address and prevent these issues, recent reforms to agriculture policy in 2013 favor greener farming practices, greater research, and a stronger support system for farmers (EU Agriculture).
-In tandem, questions and concerns reguarding the welfare of distressed species, like honey bees and their effects the quality of food being produced and consumed, are being addressed in current TTIP negotiations and lengthy discourses surrounding GMOs.
+With the dramatic population growth predicted by the year 2050 and the ever-present concern of climate change, it is expected that citizens of the EU will face significant hardships regarding food production and rural development in the coming years.
+To address and prevent these issues, recent reforms to agriculture policy since 2013 favour greener farming practices, greater research, and a stronger support system for farmers (EU Agriculture).
+In tandem, questions and concerns regarding the welfare of distressed species, such as honeybees, and their impact on the quality of food being produced and consumed, are being addressed in current TTIP negotiations and lengthy discussions surrounding GMOs.
+We advocate for a precautionary approach to GMOs, with environmental risk assessments and monitoring.
+Animal welfare and the state of our climate and environment have a strong link, from GHG emissions to water, soil, and air pollution.
+The current method of intensive animal rearing (which involves extreme and widespread suffering) threatens the planet, our livelihood, and the foundations of EU democracy.

 Chemistry & Nanotechnology

-While the European governing network is large it has recently been focusing much of its concern on issues at the molecular level.
-With 17% of the world’s chemicals produced within the EU, an industry that employs more than 1.2 million people, European chemical legislation is focusing more on how chemicals and nanoscience technologies are affecting human health and the environment.
-Through the 2007 REACH Action Plan, implemented under ECHA, provisions to register, evaluate, authorize, and restrict chemicals according to various safety measures will be phased-in over the course of 11 years.
+While the European governing network is extensive, it has recently focused much of its attention on issues at the molecular level.
+With 17% of the world’s chemicals produced within the EU, an industry that employs over 1.2 million people, European chemical legislation is focusing more on how chemicals and nanoscience technologies are affecting human health and the environment.
+Through the 2007 REACH Action Plan, implemented under ECHA, provisions to register, evaluate, authorize, and restrict chemicals according to various safety measures will be phased in over 11 years.
+We are addressing the environmental implications of chemistry and nanotechnology, advocating for safer and sustainable practices.

 Circular Economy Package

+Resources are limited but are consistently overused and overexploited.
+The current economic system is built on taking resources from the natural environment, creating products with a life span, which are then thrown away to buy new items.
 As an effort to further unite the member states of the European Union regarding environmental concerns, the European Commission has announced the Circular Economy Package.
-The corresponding action plan will promote an economical approach to use resources in a more efficient, sustainable, and circular way.
-The proposals, which incentivize the recycling and reuse of materials, include measures to make the whole lifecycle of a product sustainable: including production, consumption, and waste management.
-This package provides many benefits to the people of the European Union such as the creation of new jobs, increased market competition, industrial innovation, and a regulatory commitment to environmental protection.
+The corresponding action plan will promote an economical approach to using resources in a more efficient, sustainable, and circular way.
+The proposals, which incentivize the recycling and reuse of materials, include measures to make the whole lifecycle of a product sustainable, including production, consumption, and waste management.
+This package provides numerous benefits to the people of the European Union, such as the creation of new jobs, increased market competition, industrial innovation, and a regulatory commitment to environmental protection.

 Circular Economy